 To learn more on who and why this happened do read about the history of Chyasalin Mandap or better yet get an up to date premium guidebook to Bhaktapur!

 Heritage buildings in Bhaktapur Durbar Square were hit by the 2015 earthquake with all sustaining some damage and only one completely collapsing.

-All but one temple (Vatsala Durga) will be completely restored by the end of 2018.
+All but one temple (Vatsala Durga) has been completely restored in 2019.

 The museum's exterior and interior is due for renovation once the main temples have been reconstructed.

 Bhaktapur Durbar Square is a wide open square that's been well maintained over the years.
 The heritage committee in Bhaktapur concentrated on repairing and rebuilding each damaged temple in Durbar Square individually.
 The result has mean tourist have been able to enjoy scaffolding free temples and barely even get a hint of the damage there in terms of heritage.

 Compared to Kathmandu Durbar Square, and Patan Durbar square it was Bhaktapur Durbar square that was recently listed as the best in Nepal!
 Bhaktapur Durbar Square is also home to the first temple that is open to donations from the public.
 The difference is the transparent funding in the repairs of the famous Vatsala Durga temple.